bmeviauac01/datadriven/docs/en/seminar/mssql/index.md

         WHERE s.Name != 'Delivered'
         ```

-        We see a `join` and an aggregation here.
+        We see a `JOIN` and an aggregation here.
 (There are other syntaxes for joining tables; refer to the lecture notes.)

 1. Which payment methods have _not_ been used at all?